 KREŠIMIR ZIMONIĆ (1956), has published illustrations and comics in more than 50 newspapers and magazines continuously since the mid-1970s.
 Since 1979 he has been working professionally on animated film and since 1981 he has been a freelance artist.
 He is the author or producer of numerous animated films.
 In addition to eight of his own comic books, he has illustrated about twenty books, authored numerous posters, catalogs and texts on comics and animation, exhibited in group and solo exhibitions, was the editor-in-chief of the comic book magazine Patak and longtime artistic director of the Comic Book Salon in Vinkovci.
 He worked as an artistic producer of Zagreb Film, graphic editor and artistic director of Modra lasta, as a lecturer at the Department of Animation and New Media at the Academy of Fine Arts in Zagreb, and from 2007 to 2011 he was artistic director of the World Festival of Animated Film in Zagreb.
 For his work he has received several awards in the country and abroad, including the Vladimir Nazor Award and the Order of the Croatian Danica with the figure of Marko Marulić for special merits in culture.

-IGOR HOFBAUER.
-Born in 1974, he is a Zagreb-based artist who started his career in the mid-1990s, creating posters for the local music scene.
-This led to his most notable long-term collaboration, the one with the popular underground club Močvara.
-Creating Močvara’s visual identity for almost 15 years gave him the chance to work with a network of regional and ex-Yugoslav clubs and bands.
-In the meantime, he became an illustrator and comic book artist, which he still is.
-He has published several comic books, including Mr Morgen (L’Association, 2016).
+IGOR HOFBAUER, born in 1974, is a Zagreb-based artist.
+He started his career in the mid-1990s, creating posters for the local music scene, which led him to a collaboration with the then-popular underground club Mocvara.
+Establishing Mocvara’s visual identity for almost 15 years gave him the chance to work with a network of regional and ex-Yu clubs and bands.
+In the meantime, he became an illustrator and comic artist which he is still to this day.
+He has published several comic books, including Mr Morgen (L’association, 2016).